Ants Pest Removal

-The most common of ants you will normally find in the UK is the Black Ant.
+The most common ants you will find in the UK is the Black Ant.
 You will normally find them outside in the garden or on your patio, but if found inside you will need ant removal as they can carry disease.

 When they go on the search for food, they will stop at nothing to find food for their colony.
-Ants pest removal is imperative as they can often end up inside the house as they make entry by using cracks and crevasses.
+Ants pest removal is imperative as they can often end up inside the house.
+They make entry by using cracks and crevasses.
 Pest-Tech carry out ant removal in Maidstone and across Kent.

 What You Need to Know About Ants

 Nuptial Flight.
 It’s the weather which determines flying ant day, normally around August time, but this is a key part of the ant life cycle.
 The queens and males grow wings and mate on the wing.
 The males then die and the queen can then lay fertilised eggs to form new colonies of ants.